pramodnairx/PizzaStore/README.md

 # PizzaStore

-This is a demo application created to flesh out best practices and patterns in the development process, development and testing of event driven microservices.
+This is a demo application created to flesh out best practices and patterns in the development process, development and testing of event driven microservices. <i>Work in progress.</i>

 Key focus areas -
 - Event driven microservices